NDG-Remote/vicinu/README.md

 ### Vicinu

-Web and Mobile App for food sharing and against food wasting
+Frappe Framework backend for the Vicinu mobile app – a platform for fruit sharing and reducing food waste.

+### Prerequisits
+Frappe Framework local environment: Follow the [official installation](https://docs.frappe.io/framework/user/en/installation) guide to set up Frappe on your system.

 ### Installation